 Get Together is a 5-year partnership project between Cruse Bereavement Care and Corrymeela Community, supported by the Big Lottery Fund.
-Since it started in October 2014, thirty-nine families have connected with one another through activity days, residentials at Corrymeela, and working together to educate the community on the needs of bereaved families.
+Since it started in October 2014, more than 60 families have connected with one another through activity days, residentials at Corrymeela, and working together to educate the community on the needs of bereaved families.

 A statement we hear over and over again from children and parents alike is: “Now I don’t feel so alone anymore, ‘cause I realise I’m not the only one.”
 Reducing isolation, increasing confidence and resilience, raising community awareness—that’s what Get Together is all about.
 If you want to hear more check our our videos.

 If you are a bereaved family and you want to get involved in Get Together, contact Elaine.firstname.lastname@example.org.

 Watch more films of our Get Together residential weekends.

 Get Together Kids Help Celebrate our Patron’s Birthday